The Conservation of Energy Principle

 The etymology of “law” and “principle” indicates they arise from very different origins.

 “Law” is from PIE legh “to lie down, lay (what is right”), giving us Old Norse “lag” “something laid down, that which is fixed or set”.
-It is significant that Indo-European languages are relatively inclusive and people were careful use different words for “a specific law” and tended not to speak of “the law”.
+It is significant that some Indo-European languages were relatively inclusive – people were careful to employ different words for “a specific law” and tended not to speak of “the law”.

 “Principle” is from PIE “per” meaning “in front of, before, first, chief” + “kap” meaning “to grasp”, giving us Latin principium (plural principia) “a beginning, commencement, origin, first part,” in plural “foundation, elements,”